 Ridgway Main St., H,K & H Store on left, 1920

 Erected by Stackpole-Hall Foundation.

 Topics.
-This historical marker is listed in this topic list: Industry & Commerce.
-A significant historical year for this entry is 1895.
+This historical marker is listed in these topic lists: Entertainment • Industry & Commerce.
+A significant historical year for this entry is 1876.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Hall, Kaul, and Hyde Store (within shouting distance of this marker); Ridgway Opera House (within shouting distance of this marker); Elk County (within shouting distance of this marker); Veterans Memorial (within shouting distance of this marker); Elk County Courthouse (about 300 feet away, measured in a direct line); Calvin and Juliet McCauley Mansion (about 400 feet away); James Gallagher Home (about 600 feet away); Pioneer Cemetery (approx. 8.2 miles away).
+Hyde Hotel (within shouting distance of this marker); Ridgway Opera House (within shouting distance of this marker); Elk County (within shouting distance of this marker); Veterans Memorial (within shouting distance of this marker); Elk County Courthouse (about 400 feet away, measured in a direct line); Calvin and Juliet McCauley Mansion (about 400 feet away); James Gallagher Home (about 600 feet away); Pioneer Cemetery (approx. 8.2 miles away).
 Touch for a list and map of all markers in Ridgway.

 Credits.
 This page was last revised on September 3, 2022.
 It was originally submitted on August 26, 2022, by Bradley Owen of Morgantown, West Virginia.
 This page has been viewed 127 times since then and 72 times this year.
 Photos: 1, 2. submitted on August 27, 2022, by Bradley Owen of Morgantown, West Virginia. • Bill Pfingsten was the editor who published this page.